Viplav-Kulal/location-parser-utility/README.md

 # Location Parser Utility

 This utility provides methods to parse a hierarchical location JSON file containing countries, states, and cities.
 It allows querying cities by country and state, and reverse lookup of country and state by city name.
+The project includes :

+- A reusable utility class (`ParserUtils`)
+- Centralized path management via an interface (`IBaseInterface`)
+- Logging using Log4j2
+- TestNG-based parameterized test cases

 ##  Project Structure